 General Remarks

-The subjects are located in Elgin, where surrounding properties are of a mixed design, vintage and character.
-Adequate lo education and transport facilities are available. cal shopping,
+The subjects are located within Rothes where surrounding properties are of a mixed design, vintage and character.
+Adequeducational and transport facilities are available. ate local shopping,

-The property has been altered with the removal of an internal wall providing an open plan kitchen diner and it should be connecessary permissions have been obtained. nfirmed that all

-At the time of inspection the property was found to be in a condition generally consistent with age and type of construction, of the property are aging and likely to require attention. but some elements
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction of repair and maintenance are required. on but some works

+We understand that the subjects were altered from two dwellings to one dwelling circa 1992 but that no recent alterations hundertaken. ave been

 Essential Repairs

-None.
+Reports are required from a timber and damp specialist.
+Detailed reports and estimates should be obtained from suitable tr purchase. adesmen prior to

-Estimated cost of essential repairs Nil
+Estimated cost of essential repairs TBC

 Retention recommended?
 Yes X No

-Retention amount Nil
+Retention amount 3,000

 Comment on Mortgageability

 The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider

+The valuation figure is on the assumption that the cost of Category 3 repairs is not substantial.
+It should be appreciated the indication of costs and detailed reports and estimates should be obtained from all appropriate contractors and specialists to extent of the works.

 Valuation

-Market value in present condition £ 230,000
+Market value in present condition £ 163,000

 Market value on completion of essential repairs £

-Insurance reinstatement value £ 540,000
+Insurance reinstatement value £ 690,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No